Profiling Information

 In this step, you will request the logs for a specific session.

-Make sure you have enough free disk space for the log.
+Make sure that you have enough free disk space for the logs.
 For more information, see EXAsupport.

 -